nhejazi/conf_ser2021_txshift_covpn/ser_abstract.md

 interventional effects, two-phase sampling, immune correlate of protection, vaccine efficacy, COVID-19

-__1991/2000__ characters, exclusive of title and keywords
+__1999/2000__ characters, exclusive of title and keywords

 Initial efficacy assessments of vaccine candidates for COVID-19 have made for a promising start to curbing the pandemic.
-A critical next step is identifying immune correlates of protection, and their use in the development of next-generation protective vaccine candidates.
-Deploying the tools of causal inference in service of such goals is obstructed by the historical focus of the field on static interventions, which cannot be applied to _quantitative_ immunologic marker measurements without simplifying assumptions.
-Stochastic interventions, which define the target parameter as the mean counterfactual outcome under hypothetically shifted versions of the observed immunologic marker distribution, hold promise for circumventing such difficulties.
+A critical next step is identifying immune correlates of protection, that could be used in the development of next-generation protective vaccine candidates.
+Deploying the classical tools of causal inference in service of such goals is obstructed by the historical focus of the field on static interventions, which cannot be applied to _quantitative_ immunologic marker measurements without simplifying assumptions.
+Stochastic interventions, which define the target parameter as the mean counterfactual outcome under shifted versions of the observed immunologic marker distribution, hold promise for circumventing such difficulties.
 Complicating analytic efforts further, vaccine efficacy trials regularly employ two-phase sampling of immunologic markers, necessitating careful adjustment for formal statistical inference.

 We present a novel framework for evaluating _causal_ vaccine efficacy under stochastic interventional shifts of immunologic markers, with multiply robust,